vineeshvs/lifeHacks/vim.md

     Copy from fist file (use visual mode and 'y') then open your second file from within vim (:e /path/to/other/file) and paste it
   [Ref](https://stackoverflow.com/questions/4620672/copy-and-paste-content-from-one-file-to-another-file-in-vi)

-* Find the number of lines where a pattern is found :%s/<PATTERN_NAME>/gn
+* (TODO Incorrect)Find the number of lines where a pattern is found :%s/<PATTERN_NAME>/gn

 * Do search and replace operation step-by-step from the current cursor line